-It is therefore recommended the Council NOTES the Schedule of Documents executed by means of affixing the Common Seal for the period 18 February 2020 to 26 February 2020, as detailed in Attachment 1 to this Report.
+It is therefore recommended the Council NOTES the Schedule of Documents executed by means of affixing the Common Seal for the period 18 February 2020 to 26 February 2020, as detailed in Attachment 1 to Report CJ024-03/20.

 For the period 18 February 2020 to 26 February 2020, five documents were executed by affixing the Common Seal.
 A summary is provided below: